 Osiligi Charity Projects, works in the predominantly Maasai lands of Olepolos, about 25 miles SW of Nairobi.
 This is rural Kenya where there are few facilities.
 Sources of clean water are rare and expensive and any schools, where they exist, are of very poor quality.
 Life is hard.

 The Charity also works across the whole of Kenya repairing broken hand pumps installed by other charities.
-The pumps are mainly in rural areas.
+These pumps are mainly in rural areas where access can be challenging.

 The charity began operations in March 2010.
-This report concerns the Charity's eighth year of operation.
+This report concerns the Charity's ninth year of operation.

 In January 2012 the Charity opened the Osiligi Obaya School, the primary school it built at the end of 2011.
-In January 2017, the school had its 6th intake of new children.
-This brings the child numbers at the school to 220.
-These children are orphans or from very poor families who would be unable to pay their school fees at other schools.
-All the children have UK sponsors who cover the cost of their education.
-The school has 8 classes of 25-28 children, with 1 more class of 25 being added each year.
+In January 2018, the school had its 7th intake of new children.
+This brings the child numbers at the school to 250.
+These children are orphans, from single parent families or are from very poor families who would be unable to pay their school fees at other schools.
+All the children have sponsors who cover the cost of their education.
+The school has 9 classes of 25-28 children, with 1 more class of 25 being added each year.